RoseauTechnologies/Roseau_Load_Flow/doc/models/Load/FlexibleLoad/FeasibleDomain.md

 1. All the points are aligned on the straight line $P=-2.5$ kVA because it was the power provided to the flexible load and because the projection used was at _Constant P_.
-2. One can remark that several points are overlapping for low and high voltages.
-For these extremities, the theoretical control curves would have forced the point of operation to be outside the disc of radius $S^{\max}$ (5 kVA in the example).
+2. Several points are overlapping for low and high voltages.
+For these extremities, the theoretical control curves would have forced the point of operation to be outside the disc of radius $S^{\max}$ (5 kVA in this example).

-The same plot could have been obtained using the following command:
+The same plot can be obtained with:

 ```python
 from matplotlib import pyplot as plt